mdrishti/mdrishti.github.io/_pages/featured-content.md

 You may think that the world is done with antibiotics while praying that an occasional bacterial infection resolves itself.
 Alas, this is not always the case and we have definitely not heard the end of antibiotics.
 Yet another antibiotic-diva -- the Lolamicin -- is in town!
 But this time with a twist that can save the commensals.

-In a new article in MicroBites, I wrote about the latest research on this topic.</p>
+I wrote about the latest research on this topic on MicroBites</p>
 	</div>
     </div>
     <div class="content-card">